srinivascodes/Algorithms/README.md

 # Algorithms
 This repository will help you to get algorithms and their implementations written in C++.
 This is an attempt to prepare aspirants for ACM-ICPC.
-Here is the list of algorithms that are required in the contest.

 # Contribution
 Please contribute to this repository.